Nicole CharlesAssistant Professor (On Leave) Historical Studies - Women, Gender and Sexuality Studies

 - Racialized risk, technoscience and postcolonial biopolitics

-Nicole Charles is an Assistant Professor of Women and Gender Studies in the Department of Historical Studies at the University of Toronto Mississauga, with a graduate appointment in the Women and Gender Studies Institute at the University of Toronto.
+Nicole Charles is an Assistant Professor of Women, Gender and Sexuality Studies in the Department of Historical Studies at the University of Toronto Mississauga, with a graduate appointment in the Women and Gender Studies Institute at the University of Toronto.
 Her scholarship has a strong interdisciplinary approach to questions and issues of care, affect, healing, gendered and racialized risk, technoscience and coloniality in the Black Atlantic.

 Her forthcoming book manuscript, Suspicion: Vaccines, Hesitancy and the Affective Politics of Protection in Barbados, is in contract with Duke University Press.
 It examines the (post)colonial, transnational and affective stakes behind the promotion and refusal of the human papillomavirus (HPV) vaccine in Barbados.
 Suspicion argues that hesitancy toward the HPV vaccine—vernacularized in Barbados as suspicion—is an affective orientation produced in the multi-scaled tensions and circuits of the colonial and postcolonial state.
 By situating acts of (bio)medical and technological refusal in Barbados in longer spatio-temporal, cultural and political genealogies, Suspicion both challenges mainstream media narratives of irrationality that undergird the conception of hesitancy, and contests the racialized, gendered and heteropatriarchal tropes these narratives perpetuate.
 Suspicion offers new ontologies and entry points into theoretical discussions on racialized biopolitics, neocolonialism, care and biomedicine within and across the interdisciplinary fields of transnational black feminist studies, medical anthropology and science and technology studies.